-While I believe that there are many challenging issues which face this country daily, my core beliefs in the Virginia Republican Creed will continue to guide my decisions while serving for you in Congress.
+While I believe that there are many challenging issues which face this country daily, my core belief in the Virginia Republican Creed will continue to guide my decisions while serving for you in Congress.

 I am committed to bringing jobs, especially in manufacturing, back to the 6th District by working to reduce burdensome regulations that impact small businesses.
 With reform to education and a smaller regulatory burden, business can flourish in Virginia and throughout the United States.